 For many around the world, the daily time of silent reflection has become an anchor, and a springboard to action, over the years.
 It has become an indispensable tool of a lifetime.
 Taken seriously, it affects every area of life: family relationships, your job, your use of money and the world’s resources, your friendships and, maybe, choice of partner in life.
 It makes a world of difference.

 Initiatives of Change (IofC) is an informal, international network of people of all faiths and backgrounds working to change the world by first seeking change in their own lives.
 These moments of personal transformation often mark a new direction in a person’s life.
 Some of them have resulted in the various initiatives of change currently being undertaken by this global network.
-They include Agenda for Reconciliation, Caux Forum for Human Security, Caux Initiatives for Business, Clean Africa Campaign, Creators of Peace, Farmers’ Dialogue, Foundations for Freedom, Global Indigenous Dialogue, Hope in the Cities, and Action for Life, an international training programme.
+They include Action for Life, Agenda for Reconciliation, Caux Initiatives for Business, Caux Scolars Program, Creators of Peace, Farmers’ Dialogue, Hope in the Cities, Initiative for Land, Lives and Peace, Renewal Arts, Tools for Change, and Trust and Integrity in the Global Economy.
 All these have grown through networks of empowered individuals.
 IofC works on the principle that changes in people’s motives, attitudes and behaviour are not only possible but are the only sure basis on which wider lasting change in society can be brought about.
 This is the experience of millions of people, whether involved in IofC or not, who have decided to start the ‘change process’ in their own lives.
 IofC’s main international centres are in Caux, Switzerland, and Panchgani, India.

 Hardwired to Connect, YMCA, Dartmouth Medical School and